Shop CBD By Type

 The endocannabinoid system involves three main parts:

 Both endocannabinoids and phytocannabinoids play a key role in maintaining the body’s homeostasis by binding to cannabinoid receptors.
 The key difference between the two is where they’re produced.
 The body produces endocannabinoids “on demand” when it needs to restore homeostasis.
-Whereas phytocannabinoids, like CBD and THC, are produced by plants as a natural defense mechanism.
+Whereas phytocannabinoids, like CBD and THC (tetrahydrocannabinol), are produced by plants as a natural defense mechanism.

 Phytocannabinoids can be found in many plants besides cannabis including, cacao, black pepper, and kava to name a few.
 They also seem to produce more overt therapeutic effects than endocannabinoids because they remain in the body longer as they are not broken down once homeostasis is restored.